uber-research/differentiable-plasticity/README.md

 network with neuromodulated Hebbian plastic connections that is trained by gradient descent.

-Here is the full code for the `Network` class, which contains the entire machinery for Backpropamine (note that it only contains ~25 lines of code!)
+Here is the full code for the `Network` class, which contains the entire machinery for Backpropamine (note that it only contains ~25 lines of code).

 ```python
 class Network(nn.Module):